psychemedia/storytelling-notes/love_more_salt.md

 'No, you didn't,' says he.
 'Say who did it, and you shan't be harmed

-' Well, then, 'twas Cap o' Rushes,' says she.
+'Well, then, 'twas Cap o' Rushes,' says she.

 'Send Cap o' Rushes here,' says he.

 So Cap o' Rushes came.
-' Did you make my gruel?' says he.
+'Did you make my gruel?' says he.

-' Yes, I did,' says she.
+'Yes, I did,' says she.

 'Where did you get this ring?' says he.